DavidCraftDev/checkin/README.md

       - db
     environment:
       - TZ=Europe/Berlin
-      # Enable Maintance Mode (true/false).
-When enabled, only a maintance page will be shown, the login is disabled.
+      # Enable MAINTENANCE Mode (true/false).
+When enabled, only a MAINTENANCE page will be shown, the login is disabled.
-      - MAINTANCE:false
+      - MAINTENANCE:false
       # Replace the following environment variables with your own values, you need to set the same values in the db service
       - POSTGRES_URL=postgres://postgres:postgres@db:5432/postgres
       # Set own default admin credentials